 Every child’s goals and needs are uniquely different.
 Similarly, every child is motivated by something different.
 The most challenging part of my field is finding the source of motivation that will help the child and parent become fully engaged in a physio session, to achieve optimal results.
 For each child, this source of motivation can be different from month to month, session to session, and sometimes minute to minute!
 Being adaptable, flexible, creative, and responding to cues from the child while keeping my treatment goals consistent is one of the most challenging yet interesting parts of my job.

-Propel Physiotherapy offers paediatric physiotherapy services at their Etobicoke location.
+Propel Physiotherapy offers pediatric physiotherapy services at their Etobicoke location.